valkyriweb/itslue.co.za/src/posts/new.md

 ## Trying to Reflect on my inner thoughts.

-Taking the first steps, to sharing my journey.
-I'm not much of a writer, am I projecting my insecurities in my writing too?

-I have decided to start this blog, to learn more about Gatsby as a system, and to share some of my thoughts and thinkings.
+I have decided to start this blog, to learn more about Gatsby as a system, and to share some of my thoughts.

-Tinkerings, learnings and experiences.

 It is all new to me, but we shall start somewhere.